cloudfoundry-attic/cf-abacus/lib/utils/dbserver/README.md

 dbserver
 ===

-A test CouchDB server app built using Express and PouchDB.
+A test CouchDB-compatible server app built using Express and PouchDB.

 Usage
 ---